 Lud’s Church is an other-worldly chasm in the Staffordshire countryside waiting to be explored.
 This short and simple but totally enthralling route is one of the best Peak District walks of its kind.
 Simply put, this Lud’s Church walk needs to be on your must-visit!

-So, this complete guide to walking to Lud’s Church provides you with all the information you need for a fantastic trip out.
+So, this complete Lud’s Church circular walk guide provides you with all the information you need for a fantastic trip out.
 Information on its mystical past, Ordnance Survey maps, directions and practical advice.

 Lud’s Church – What’s That?

 An 18-metre deep, 100-metre long, Y-shaped, moss-covered chasm created by a landslip.
 One that feels like it could be on another planet, in fact.
 Particularly, given Lud’s Church has its own microclimate (humid, wet and cool) contrasting with the harsher weather typically seen in the Peak District and north of England generally.
 Which, makes it feel like you’ve been transported away from Earth instantly!